 May 3, 2020 • 4 min to read

 Learn about Scrum Values - a really important and underestimated topic.
 Discover why they matter & how they are related to Scrum.

 The main reason why I would like to highlight the importance of the values in this post, is that they can be lost in a bunch of processes, methods or improvements.
 In the middle of the race to achieve success, we have a tendency to forget WHY we are doing it.
 What was the purpose of our actions?
 And that’s the moment when values can help us to evaluate if we are on the right track or not.

-When you are committed, it doesn’t mean that you are doing it because you must do it, but because you want to do it.
+When you are committed, you don’t do things because you must, but because you want to do them.
 In Scrum commitment can be demonstrated in multiple ways e.g. to people, Sprint Goal or own work.

 What does it mean in daily activities?
 Taking responsibility for tasks that we committed to finish, being actively involved in all events.
 It means also asking questions, if there is something that we don’t understand or letting know about bugs and issues.

 Why is commitment important in Scrum?
 Great high quality products are not created by people who “must”, they are developed by those who “want”!